 Physical Cheating encompasses any sexual or intimate physical contact with another person, ranging from kissing and touching to sexual intercourse.

-This type of cheating often feels most devastating because it involves crossing clear physical boundaries.
+This type of cheating always feels most devastating because it involves crossing clear physical boundaries.

 Even brief physical encounters can completely shatter trust, as they represent a conscious decision to be intimate with someone other than one’s committed partner.